 6. Grand United Order of Odd Fellows (1925), 415 East 6th Street.
 The African-American branch of Odd Fellows was organized in 1843.
 This lodge was organized in 1880.
 I. M. Terrell was an officer.
 (More on the golden age of fraternal lodges.)

 The three-link chain is the Odd Fellows symbol.
 The three links stand for friendship, love, and truth.

 The Household of Ruth is the African-American Odd Fellows women’s auxiliary.

 8. At 1411 I. M. Terrell Circle South this Third Ward school building (1910) originally was named for Texas legislator Andrew J. Chambers and accommodated white students.
-But in 1931 the building was designated for African-American students and renamed “East Eighteenth Street Colored School No. K.” In 1936 I. M. Terrell High School, having outgrown its East 13th Street building, moved a few blocks southeast to the Chambers/No. K building.
-A large addition was built on the north in 1937, and another addition is being built today.
-Today the complex houses I. M. Terrell Academy for Science, Technology, Engineering, & Math (STEM) and the Visual & Performing Arts (VPA).
+Chambers had owned the land where the school was built.
+But in 1931 the building was designated for African-American students and renamed “East Eighteenth Street Colored School No. K.” In 1937 I. M. Terrell High School, having outgrown its East 13th Street building, moved a few blocks southeast to the Chambers/No. K building.
+A large addition to this building was built on the north.
+Today the complex houses I. M. Terrell Academy for STEM [Science, Technology, Engineering, and Math] and VPA [Visual and Performing Arts].